-Length: Males grow to about 60cm and females to 90 cm on average.
+Length: Males grow to about 60 cm and females to 90 cm on average.
 These are short/thick snakes when adult.

 Habitat: Usually near water and very wet areas like mangroves along the ocean or brackish water.
 However, recently one was found on a sidewalk by a bungalow on the island of Koh Phi Phi in Krabi province, Thailand.
 They like stream banks with good cover – low lying plants that they can hide under.
 They also can be found in hilly habitat and have been found as high as 2,000 meters elevation in bamboo jungles.
 These snakes are found in high numbers on islands surrounding Thailand.
 I have found this species in some abundance along the shore in mangroves in Krabi province and they are also plentiful in Phuket and Phang Nga.

-Behavior: These snakes are very easily agitated, and once they get going they are hard to calm down.
-Their strikes are very fast, but thankfully – short.
-These are known by snake handlers to have a “bad temper”.
+Behavior: Diurnal, nocturnal, and arboreal.
+These snakes are very easily agitated, and once they get going they are slow to calm down.
+Their strikes are very fast, but have a short reach.

-These Thailand vipers are rather hard to identify – but they are usually like the photo above – greyish with a bit of purple in the coloring.
+These Thailand pit vipers can have many color variations.
+They are usually like the photo above – greyish with a bit of purple in the coloring.
 Some are very purple.
 We’ve also seen a brownish toned mangrove pit viper with some yellow highlights.
 Now for our top photo we have a greenish toned viper.
 Obviously – color is highly variable in this species.
 Tom Charlton found black variations on Langkawi Island in Malaysia, and John Paul Foenander has also found dark, even black, specimens in Singapore.

 Species: T. purpureomaculatus